Business Sell Canada logo. Buy a Business For Sale in Canada. Sell your own Canadian Business.

 • 3.
 Can I contact the Seller directly by Telephone ?

-As you probably understand, premature disclosure that an established active business is now For Sale can sometimes lead to a lack of confidence on the part of the existing customers and employees. ....
+As you probably understand, premature disclosure of the fact that an established, active business is now For Sale can sometimes lead to a lack of confidence on the part of the existing customers and the employees. ....
 Therefore, private sellers often restrict the initial inquiries to an e-mail address. ....
 (To prevent clumsy prospective purchasers from phoning the business and asking the first clerk that answers the phone: "Hey - Is this business FOR SALE ???")

 So, please contact the seller initially by e-mail and introduce yourself and your qualifications - and give them a phone number (and a time) to reach you at.
 Most sellers would be pleased to phone you back.